Some quick thoughts on Not Writing

 We live in a world where it’s no longer considered acceptable in progressive circles to judge or exclude people based on their ethnicity or sexual orientation, yet it’s still absolutely fine to shame women for choosing not to be mothers.
 Childlessness feels like the last bastion of a woman’s life that the world is still not just allowed but encouraged to weigh in on, dividing women into the hallowed halls of motherhood and the scorned shaming-carrying non-mothers.
 It’s so unfair, so tiring and so fucking cruel.

 The English are, by and large, a nation of busybodies.
 They see absolutely no issue with firing off personal questions straight off the bat.
 We are indoctrinated into this very early.
 First it’s ‘what do your parents do?’, then ‘how did you do in your exams?’.
 Next we’re asked about our own job prospects and relationship status, and each time the question keens with judgement – your answer will pigeon-hole you, there will be whispers behind your back.
 ‘Do you have children?’
 ‘No – why not?’ is still considered completely appropriate conversational fare, and telling someone to mind their own fucking business will have you marked down as a difficult-social-outcast before you can spell judgmental.
-While, in my experience at least, the majority of Americans are more sensitive and tactful and give far less of a shit about other people’s business, I am still painfully aware of how strange I must seem.
+While, in my experience at least, the many Americans give far less of a shit about other people’s business, the questions is still one that arises frequently and I’m painfully aware of how strange I must seem.

 There is no community for women who don’t want children.
 No Mumsnet for the childfree.
 No safe space, no support network to replace the friendships and intimacy we’ve lost to other people’s motherhood, and most of all no understanding that this may be something that is actually out of our hands.
 We don’t choose the things we care about in life, or the things we’re good at.
 As people we are all different, but when it comes to motherhood that established logic flies out of the window.
 Of course all women must want to be mothers because anything else is unnatural.